kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 ## Experience

 ### Chirp
-__Front-End Engineer__, October 2013 - Present
+__UI Engineer__, October 2013 - Present

-Responsible for the development of a thick-client web app built on AngularJS, served by a Node.js middle layer, interfacing with a back-end REST API.
+Chirp is a mobile social messaging app, and I'm responsible for the development of its web interface.
+I built a Single Page Application on AngularJS, loosely coupled with a Node.js middle layer.
+All views, templating, and UI logic are solely the concern of the client-side AngularJS layer, and are automatically compiled with a Grunt-based build process.
+The Node.js layer is responsible for authentication and session management, and provides a RESTful JSON API that wraps a separate back-end API, which also serves the mobile client.

+In addition, I developed a custom analytics dashboard for business intelligence purposes, using the Google Charts API.

 ### Gunn/Jerkens Marketing &amp; Communications
 __Lead Front-End Web Developer__, January 2012 - October 2013